Pastry-Topped Salmon Casserole

 - Preheat oven to 375°.
 In a large skillet, saute onion in 2 tablespoons butter for 5 minutes or until crisp-tender.
 Add garlic; cook 1 minute.
 Stir in milk; heat over medium heat until bubbles form around side of pan.
 Add cheese; stir until cheese is melted.
 Remove from heat; stir in peas and carrots, potatoes, salmon, salt and pepper.

 - Melt remaining butter; brush some of the butter over the bottom and sides of a 2-1/2-qt. round baking dish.
 Line with five sheets of phyllo dough.
 Pour in salmon mixture.
-Crimp remaining sheets of dough; place over filling to cover the top.
-Brush dough with remaining butter.
+Place remaining sheets of phyllo dough over filling to cover the top.
+Crimp edges; brush dough with remaining butter.

 I used pre made crust and prebaked the bottom(pricked so not to bubble up) for 8 min.The only change I made was to add 1.5 tablespoons of dried dill weed which added extra delicious flavor.I used 2 diced and par-boiled potatoes and 3 diced carrots with the potatoes.Much better than canned...topped with 2nd crust and used a 9x13 rectangle glass dish.I laid the crust into the dish and patted it up the sides.It doesn't reach all the way but once it's baked and set the slices hold nicely.